Munch42/HackathonGame2020/README.md

 # HackathonGame2020
-This is a game we are making/made for the 2020 Unity Hackathon Jam.
+This is a game we are making/made for the 2020 Unity Hackathon Jam!